 Once the transmission is in, double check the floor hole for the shifter, bolt up the slave cylinder to the bell housing, and double check that your master cylinder is good for the clutch.
 Mine leaked and so the transmission couldn't be shifted.
 Replaced that and it shifted great.

-The installation of the transmission should be no sweat for those of you doing all this so I've skipped that information.
+The End The installation of the transmission should be no sweat for those of you doing all this so I've skipped that information.

 The methods I used for *my* installation.
 I'm convinced there are other master cylinders that might line up better, a braided hose from the master cylinder to the slave cylinder would be better than the solid plastic line, and I probably could have modified the pedals for better angles on the brakes / clutch, used other pedals and adapted those to the car.
 And so forth.
 It has worked flawlessly for 4000 miles so far though.
 45 minutes in a St. Louis traffic jam with no problems.